Why are you without water?

 If you don’t get sent this compensation within 20 working days, you can claim a further £20.

-For planned interruptions of longer than four hours, your water company should normally give you 48 hours’ notice.
+For planned interruptions of longer than four hours, your water company should normally give you 48 hours’ notice that you'll have no water supply.
 Water should be restored by the time given in the notice.

 Compensation for planned interruptions

-If the supply is not restored by the time given in the notice, you're usually entitled to £20 compensation.
+If the water supply problem is restored by the time given in the notice, you're usually entitled to £20 compensation.

 And if you weren’t given 48 hours' notice, you’re also entitled to £20 compensation.